 The 4 Parts of the Digestive System

-A goat’s digestive system is made up of a stomach with four chambers, the rumen, the reticulum, the omasum, and the abomasum.
-The abomasum is the closest association with the human stomach.
+A goat’s digestive system is made up of a stomach with four chambers, the Rumen, the Reticulum, the Omasum, and the Abomasum.
+The Abomasum is the closest association with the human stomach.
+Let’s talk about each part below.

-This chamber acts like a pump and pushes food back to the mouth as cud, or into the omasum for further digestion.
+This chamber acts as a pump and pushes food back to the mouth as cud, or into the Omasum for further digestion.
 It basically sorts the food particles.

 This chamber basically removes the moisture from the food and pleats it like fabric.
-This allows the omasum to have better surface area so it can absorb more moisture from the other food it is passing through.
+This allows the Omasum to have a better surface area so it can absorb more moisture from the other food it is passing through.

 Ingredients in Feed